wagtail/roadmap/readability-research.md

 ## Paper 2: # Perusal of readability with focus on web content understandability

->[!INFO] Key facts
+>[!NOTE]
 >Year: 2021
+>
 >Citations:  18

 *Pawan Kumar Ojha, Abid Ismail, Kuppusamy Kundumani Srinivasan, Perusal of readability with focus on web content understandability, Journal of King Saud University - Computer and Information Sciences, Volume 33, Issue 1, 2021, Pages 1-10, ISSN 1319-1578, https://doi.org/10.1016/j.jksuci.2018.03.007.*

+### Summary of abstract
->[!tldr] This paper:
+This paper:
-> - Analyzes the popular readability indices used to check the readability of websites and web pages
+- Analyzes the popular readability indices used to check the readability of websites and web pages
-> - Makes suggestions, based on survey findings, to consider while developing readability formulas
+- Makes suggestions, based on survey findings, to consider while developing readability formulas

 ### Conclusion / Findings
 - Most work on readability formulas still focuses on English only and will not work on texts in scripts other than used by English